microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 ## Non-Goals

-This JEP does not aim to ensure that applications' performance will be improved when running under the `dedicated` profile.
+This JEP does not aim to increase performance of applications when running under the `dedicated` profile.

 ## Success Metrics